uriborrajo/HETGEN1000/README.md

 print "Se ha generado el archivo $conf_file.\n";
 ```
-Once we have created the conf file, we run the following command to generate the initial list of loci for each taxon:
+Once we have created the conf file, we run the following command to generate the initial list of UCE loci we enriched in each taxon:

 *In the command, we specify that the loci are two folders back because we are in the '/all' directory.
 However, if you are in a different directory, you'll need to change it to the correct path.*